Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

-While it is known that performing measurements on the 1D cluster state can prepare a cat state \cite{Briegel01}, our claim is that this is a generic feature of a $\mathbb Z_2 \times \mathbb Z_2$ SPT phase in 1D.
-To emphasize the generality of this claim, we can even consider a different incarnation of it as the Haldane SPT phase of the spin-1 Heisenberg chain, with just nearest-neighbor antiferromagnetic coupling:
+To emphasize the generality of our claim that SPT phases can be used to generated LRE upon measurement, we consider the incarnation of the Haldane SPT phase in the spin-1 Heisenberg chain.
+Its Hamiltonian is a just nearest-neighbor antiferromagnetic coupling: